IBM/aspera-cli/README.md

 Go to "Downloads".

-Select the version "without devkit", x64 corresponding to the one recommended "with devkit".
+Select the Ruby 2 version "without devkit", x64 corresponding to the one recommended "with devkit".
+Devkit is not needed.

-During installation, skip the installation of "MSys2".
+At the end of the installer uncheck the box to skip the installation of "MSys2".

 ### Linux

-Install Latest Ruby using "rvm" [https://rvm.io/](https://rvm.io/) .
+Install Latest Ruby 2 using "rvm" [https://rvm.io/](https://rvm.io/) .
 It installs by default in /usr/local/rvm , but you can install in another location:

 ```